fitbenchmarking/fitbenchmarking/docs/source/users/problem_definition_files/index.rst

 In FitBenchmarking, problems can be defined using several file formats.
-The ``examples/benchmark_problems`` directory holds a collection of these which can be used for reference.
+The ``examples/benchmark_problems`` directory holds a collection of these that can be used for reference.

 More information on the supported formats can be found on the following pages.